-Progressive’s car insurance rates are based on your driving record and experience, along with a variety of other factors like the type of car you drive, your zip code, insurance history, and more.
-Your coverage and deductible choices impact the final quote, too, as do your eligibility for discounts.
+Progressive’s car insurance rates are based on your driving record and experience, along with factors like the type of car you drive, your ZIP code, your insurance history, and more.
+Your coverage and deductible choices also impact your final quote, as do your eligibility for discounts.… read full answer

 No, traditional car insurance does not cover ordinary repairs or maintenance to your car.
 If your car is covered by comprehensive insurance, your insurance company will cover mechanical repairs caused by a car accident, natural disasters, or other unforeseeable events.

 Insurance companies do offer a type of coverage that policy holders can use for repairs.
 This coverage is called … read full answermechanical breakdown insurance (MBI), or repair insurance.
 MBI is offered by some insurance companies and comes with a deductible.
 MBI deductibles tend to be low, and in the event your car needs major mechanical repairs, this type of coverage could save you thousands of dollars.
 It usually covers repairs to your vehicle’s engine, drivetrain, transmission, brakes, exhaust and power system.